lokanta/lokanta.github.io/_posts/2022-03-16-bookkeeper.md

 “It’s an honorable profession.”

 “It is.
 Not the most exciting to be sure.
-But I did a good day’s work and went home to my lovely wife and two kids.”
+But it was a reputable company—Felix Bane Equity, maybe you’ve heard of them.
+I did a good day’s work and went home to my lovely wife and two kids.”

 “Congratulations.”